cycloptux/GiselleBot-Documentation/docs/source/privacy.rst

 Hereafter, you'll find an exemplary and not exhaustive list of measures we implemented to keep your data safe:

 * **User Identification and Discord End User Data Processing:** Wherever possible, the only identification key related to you that is stored on our system is your "Discord ID".
 Your "Discord ID" is a number provided by the Discord API and linked to your Discord End User Data.
-Your username, message content, data you provide to Discord, ecc. is accessed by requesting such data through the Discord API using your Discord ID, while a minimal amount of data is stored in our Services.
+Your username, message content, data you provide to Discord, etc. is accessed by requesting such data through the Discord API using your Discord ID, while a minimal amount of data is stored in our Services.
 * **Encryption at Rest:** Data stored by our Services is encrypted at rest (when saved in our database, or any data storage media we may be using) using best-in-class algorithms (e.g. AES-256-GCM) and following the most diffuse security guidelines.
 In some cases, data may be encrypted through multiple levels of encryption using different encryption keys; this approach is applied to all and any custom input we receive from the Discord API related to your Discord message content.
 * **Encryption in Transit:** Data processed by our Services, or transferred between different components of our infrastructure, is encrypted using best-in-class algorithms (e.g. TLS 1.2+ with Mutual Authentication) and following the most diffuse security guidelines.
 * **Authentication, Authorization, Auditing:** Our Services implement security measures that only allow authorized users to access any stored data.